River Surface Patch-wise Detector Using Mixture Augmentation for Scum-cover-index

 Then we can automatically obtain the cropping sizes $(w_m,h_m)$ of the image $m$. i.e., $w_1=w_3=w$, $w_2=w_4=\bar{w}-w$, $h_1=h_2=h$, and $h_3=h_4=\bar{h}-h$.
 For cropping the four images $m$ following the sizes $(w_m, h_m)$, we can randomly determine the coordinates $(x_m, y_m)$ of the upper left corners of the cropped areas as $x_m \sim U(0, \bar{w} - w_m)$ and $u_m \sim U(0, \bar{h} - h_m)$.
 Thirdly, we can patch the cropped images to construct a new image.
 We can mix the four images’ class labels with ratios proportional to the areas of the cropped images.
 Therefore, using the following equation, we define the target label $\tilde{C}_{RICAP}$ by mixing one-hot coded class labels $c_m$ of the four patched images with ratios $\Lambda_m$ proportional to their areas in the newly constructed image.

 where $w_m h_m$ is the area of the cropped image $m$ and $\bar{w}\bar{h}$ is the area of the original image.
-Note that even if four images were randomly selected from the same class, the RICAP augmentation never improve the overall performance of classification.
+Note that even if four images were randomly selected from the same class, the RICAP augmentation would never improve the overall classification performance.